Krishnamurti's Total Freedom

 “Appo dipo bhava” - be your own light, that’s what he said.

 Before I read the Buddha, I found the ideas of Krishnamurti to be new and fresh.
-However, after that, I felt that everything had mostly been said by the Buddha some 2,600 years ago.
-So, the question that arises in my mind is, why do we not give credit to someone if we know we are saying the same thing?
+However, now it feels that everything that is being said by some smart guru has already been said by the Buddha more than 2,600 years ago.

 In one place, he does mention: